-The EER rate shall be designed to recover the entire EE budget, including the Administrator and EM&V Contractor costs, incentive payments to customers and trade allies, recovery of the utility's direct costs, and the utility's Lost Contribution of Fixed Costs ("LCFC").
+The EER rate shall be designed to recover the entire EE budget, including the Administrator and EM&V Contractor costs, and incentive payments to customers and trade allies.
 A utility's recovery of direct costs and LCFC is further described in the next section.
 The EER rate shall be adjusted by utilities in a reconciliation filing made by May 1 after the end of each program year, to the extent that an over or under-collection of costs occurred.
 Each utility shall calculate any carrying costs on the under/over-recovered costs at the Prime Interest Rate or the utility's respective short-term debt rate, whichever is lower.